sinamalakouti/sinamalakouti.github.io/_pages/about.md

 Feel free to reach me at sem238 [AT] pitt [DOT] edu or siinamalakouti [AT] gmail [DOT] com

 ## Good News!
+-  **[05.2025]** I passed my Ph.D.
+Proposal Exam on the topic of Compositional and Cultural Generalization in Discriminative and Generative Vision Foundational Models!
+Thanks to my amazing advisor, Dr. Adriana Kovashka, and my committee: Dr. Milos Hausckrecht, Dr. Xiang Lorraine Li, and Dr. Boqing Gong.
 - **[03.2025]** Our paper [Role Bias in Text-to-Image Diffusion Models: Diagnosing and Mitigating Compositional Failures through Intermediate Decomposition](https://arxiv.org/abs/2503.10037) is available on ArXiv.
 -  **[02.2025]** Co-organizing a workshop [Demographic Diversity in Computer Vision](https://sites.google.com/view/cvpr-2025-demodiv/) in CVPR 2025 in Nashville.
 -  **[01.2025]** I'll be participating in **WACV 2025 Doctoral Consortium**, see you in Tucson, AZ!